 One way to stay on brand is to create templates for your social media graphics.
-Design a collection of complementary templates that are unique enough to keep things interesting but give your profile a cohesive look.
+Design a collection of complimentary templates that are unique enough to keep things interesting but give your profile a cohesive look.
 When you’re happy with the feel of these templates, recreate them using the ideal image size for each social channel your company uses.

 We design social media graphics using Photoshop and InDesign, but there are tons of free (or almost free) tools that make creating social media templates basically fool-proof.
 Play around with the templates and design elements in these programs to find one that fits your brand and comfort level.

 Tools for Social Media Templates

 Adobe Spark Post: Spark Post offers themed layouts, colors and fonts for professional-looking posts in almost no time at all.
 The free version includes the Spark logo on all your downloaded images, which isn’t great for your brand.
 The good news is that with an affordable upgrade, you can personalize your posts with templates that integrate your brand elements.

 Canva: Drag and drop your photos or their images into templates that let you change colors and fonts.
 There are a limited number of fonts included; to upload and use your brand’s fonts you’ll have to upgrade.
 Upgrading will also give you access to more templates, the ability to resize images for different social channels and create animated GIFs.